Dendrobium taylorii

-Dendrobium taylorii, commonly known as the smooth burr orchid, is an epiphytic or lithophytic orchid in the family Orchidaceae and is endemic to tropical North Queensland, Australia.
+Dendrobium taylorii, commonly known as smooth burr orchid, is an epiphytic or lithophytic orchid in the family Orchidaceae and is endemic to tropical North Queensland, Australia.
 It has a single leathery, dark green leaf on a cylindrical stem and one or two small white flowers.
 Unlike other burr orchids, this species is insect-pollinated.
 It grows in rainforest, mangroves and sheltered forests.

 Description

 Dendrobium taylorii is an epiphytic or lithophytic herb that usually forms small, dense clumps.
 It has a cylindrical stem, 40-100 mm long and 4-5 mm wide with a single leathery, oblong, dark green leaf 30-50 mm long and 8-120 mm wide.
 There are one or two white flowers 10-12 mm wide open at a time.
 The dorsal sepal is oblong, about 6 mm long, 2 mm wide.
 The lateral sepals are about the same length but twice as wide and the petals are about the same length but less than 1 mm wide.
 The labellum is about 8 mm long and 5 mm wide with three lobes.
 The side lobes are oblong and the middle lobe is fleshy, turns downwards and is densely covered with hairs.
 Flowering occurs between November and May, the flowers insect-pollinated and remain open for many weeks.